 How is a geothermal system possible?

 Hearing how much you could save sounds too good to be true, but a quick study of geothermal HVAC systems tells you just how this could happen.
 Whether you refer to it as geothermal, geoexchange, or ground source heating and cooling, the concept is the same.
-The idea is to take advantage of the consistent ground temperature of 55 degrees via inserting tubes into the ground, and transferring this heat or cool air.
+The idea is to take advantage of the consistent ground temperature of 55 degrees via inserting tubes into the ground and transferring this hot or cool air.

 How do geothermal systems work year-round?

 As complex as they sound, geothermal systems rely on three major components.
 The first is the heat pump unit, located in the home.
 The second is the liquid heat-exchange, known also as the ground loop, which is made of the underground pipes that connect to the heat pump.
 The air delivery system is simply the ductwork that distributes air through the home.